bcgov/mobile-signing-service/README.md

 ### From the Desktop

+#### Signing iOS app:
-#### For iOS you can re-sight IPA or sign a newly minted xcarchive.
-Below are the steps for each format:
+For iOS you can re-sight IPA or sign a newly minted xcarchive.
+Below are the steps for each format.

 *xcarchive*